nymphofthevales/Page-Exploration/README.md

 3. In a script tag or file linked to your project HTML document, import `prepareStoryInstance` and `StoryRenderer`.
 4. Use `prepareStoryInstance` to read your story from disc, and pass that story to a new `StoryRenderer` instance.
 An example of this can be seen in `renderer-only-application.ts`
 4. The `StoryRenderer` will automatically render story content and options into divs with the ids `story-text` and `story-options`.
 Make sure these exist somewhere in your HTML structure and you're golden!
-5. Let me know what project you're using my little app for, because I'd love to hear all about it!! :)
+5. Let me know what project you're using my little app for, because I'd love to hear all about it!! :) Also, please credit me if you publish / distribute your work in any way (it's just good etiquette).

-## Long term project goals & known issues
+## Long term project goals
 <ul style="list-style-type: square;">
+  <li>A frontpage for the application with a menu for loading in stories and selecting editor/reader mode and dark/light mode settings (would allow it to be packaged into an executable, making it easier to run and use).</li>
   <li>A menu for setting "conditional story options" only shown to the reader dependent on writer-defined logic.
 Currently functional but waiting on front-end implementation.</li>
   <li>Reader state tracking and an attached event system for incrementing scores, printing images, and other functionality to be called when a reader traverses particular nodes.</li>
   <li>An autosave system that clears out older autosaves after a while; currently they just stack up in `story_data` endlessly.</li>
 </ul>